 - Assistance for dependent care

-- Death gratuities paid to survivors of military veterans killed after September 11, 2001
+- Death benefits paid to survivors of military veterans who died after September 11, 2001

 - VA compensated work therapy program payments